TIANQIAO AND CHRISSY CHEN INSTITUTE FOR NEUROSCIENCE

 Attack or Escape: The Role of the Human Hypothalamus in Reflexive Switching in Survival States

 Mobbs will use MVPA methods to analyze fMRI activity in human hypothalamus at high-resolution, 1.5-1.7mm, using the new 3T Prisma upgraded awarded by NSF.
-Using a lifelike simplified attack-escape, they hope to identify changes in hypothalamus and other regions as subjects switch from artificial predator to prey.
+Using a lifelike simplified attack-escape, they hope to identify changes in the hypothalamus and other regions as subjects switch from artificial predator to prey.

 Awarded to: Prof. John O’Doherty and Prof. Ralph Adolphs